nishantjoshi-007/SentimentScope/README.md

 ## :warning: License

 Distributed under the MIT License.
-See LICENSE.txt for more information.
+See <a href="https://github.com/nishantjoshi-007/twitter_dashboard/LICENSE.txt">LICENSE.txt</a> for more information.